gmoraleda/moraleda.info/source/cv.html.md

 ## 👨‍💻 Experience
 ### Mobile Developer | Cluno GmbH, Munich August 2018 – *Present*
 Cluno App (Swift/Kotlin): Cluno is a new mobility concept base on a car subscription model.
 The iOS and Android apps allow users to browse a portfolio and go through the car booking process.
 Implementation of a profiling process to identify users and their purchasing power, including a solvency check.
 Maintenance and development of new features.
-Setup of the whole development infrastructure, including JIRA workflows, integration with Bitbucket and Bitrise as CI/CD platform.
+Overtook development from external agency.
+Setup of the whole development infrastructure, including JIRA workflows, integration with Github and Bitrise as CI/CD platform.
 Implementation of best practices in the development workflow (Gitflow, formatters, linters, pull-request review automation, etc.).

-**Technologies and tools:** Swift, Kotlin, Xcode, Android Studio, MVVM, MVC, RxSwift, GraphQL, AWS Cognito, Snapkit, Alamofire, GooglePlaces, Git, Zeplin, Bitrise, Firebase, Amplitude, Swift Package Manager, Dashing, Ruby, CoffeeScript
+**Technologies and tools:** Swift, Kotlin, Xcode, Android Studio, MVVM, MVC, RxSwift, GraphQL, AWS Cognito, Snapkit, Alamofire, GooglePlaces, Git, Zeplin, Bitrise, Firebase, Amplitude, Swift Package Manager, Danger, Dashing, Ruby, CoffeeScript

 ***